-School officials may suspend students with disabilities/impairments and cease educational services for a total of up to 10 consecutive or 10 cumulative school days in one school year without providing procedural safeguards.
-Saturday, and before- and after-school detentions do not count toward the 10-day limit.
-Additionally, if students with disabilities continue to participate in the general education curriculum, continue to receive their IEP services, and continue to participate with non-disabled peers to the same extent as specified in the IEPs, in-school suspensions and lunch detentions do not count toward the 10-day limit.
-Administrators are not required to suspend students with disabilities for the recommended periods set forth in this Code for a single incident.
-Specifically, the Principal or their designee has discretion to suspend students with disabilities fewer days than set forth for a single incident.
-Federal regulations offer some flexibility in suspending students with disabilities in excess of 10 school days in the school year in certain circumstances.
-In order to determine whether the circumstances permit a suspension in excess of 10 days per school year, consultation by the school with the Office of Diverse Learners Supports and Services (773 553-1905) is absolutely necessary.
-Without such consultation and approval from the Office of Diverse Learners Supports and Services, the 10 school day limit on out of school suspensions will continue to apply.
+- Saturday, before-, and after-school detentions; and - In-school suspensions and lunch detentions if, during the suspension or detention, the student continues to participate in the general education curriculum, continues to receive their IEP services, and continues to participate with non-disabled peers to the same extent as specified in the IEPs.

+Administrators are not required to suspend students with disabilities/impairments for the recommended periods set forth in this Code for a single incident.
+Specifically, the Principal or their designee has discretion to suspend students with disabilities/impairments for fewer days than set forth for a single incident.
+Federal regulations offer some flexibility in suspending students with disabilities/impairments in excess of 10 school days in one school year in certain circumstances.
+In order to determine whether the circumstances permit a suspension in excess of 10 days per school year, consultation by the school with the Office of Diverse Learner Supports and Services (773 553-19051800) is absolutely necessaryrequired.
+Without such consultation approval from the Office of Diverse Learner Supports and Services, the 10 school day